 Email evidence that was more than 15 years old appears to have been instrumental in Spanier’s guilty verdict and Shultz and Curley’s guilty pleas.
-Regardless of whether Spanier, Curley, Schultz, and others at Penn State had first hand knowledge about Sandusky’s horrible illegal behavior, the digital evidence utilized against them did not help.
+Regardless of whether Spanier, Curley, Schultz, and others at Penn State had first hand knowledge about Sandusky’s horrible illegal behavior, the digital evidence utilized against them did not help their defense.
 The emails appear to demonstrate they turned a blind eye to Sandusky’s behavior in an effort to protect the football program and university from a child molestation scandal.

 If you believe someone is raping or molesting children you should contact law enforcement.
 If you have a legal obligation to report the alleged illegal behavior and do not you may be prosecuted for your lack of action.
 Absent the digital evidence, I believe the prosecution would not have obtained a guilty verdict for Spanier nor received guilty pleas from Curley or Schultz.
-Its very hard to mount a successful defense when your own troubling digital communications are utilized against you.
+Its very hard to mount a successful defense when your own digital communications are utilized against you.